google-map-react/google-map-react/README.md

 It allows you to create interfaces like this [example](http://google-map-react.github.io/google-map-react/map/main) *(You can scroll the table, zoom/move the map, hover/click on markers, and click on table rows)*

+The development of this package is sponsored by [Atlist](https://www.atlistmaps.com?c=google-map-react).
+Atlist is a no-code tool for creating custom maps with multiple markers.

 ## Getting started

 In the simple case you just need to add `lat` and `lng` props to any child of `GoogleMapReact` component.